graphix-asterixdb/graphix-asterixdb.github.io/README.md

 A little website for the Graphix project.
 Check it out [here](https://graphix.ics.uci.edu)!

 ## Contributing to Docs

+### Site Generation
 This website uses the [Just the Docs](https://just-the-docs.github.io/just-the-docs/) theme for Jekyll, a static site generator.

+### Image Standards
-Please try to use SVG files when adding images.
+Please try to use SVG files when adding images. :-)

+### Grammar File Generation
-To generate the grammar SVG files, use the Railroad Diagram Generator to produce an XHTML+SVG file.
+To generate the grammar SVG files...
+1. Use the [Railroad Diagram Generator](https://www.bottlecaps.de/rr/ui) to produce an XHTML+SVG zip (not embedded).
-Then, use the `tools/bottlecaps.py` script to parse and generate separate SVG files for each production.
+2. Run `python3 tools/bottlecaps.py` to copy the images _and_ image sizes to your local repository.